 When will we know if we have won a scholarship?

 Award recipients will be notified on or before August 25, 2017.

 Can I bring my family?

-Scholarship winners are welcome to bring family members along to San Antonio with the understanding that attendees are expected to participate in all conference activities.
+Scholarship winners are welcome to bring family members along to Nashville with the understanding that attendees are expected to participate in all conference activities.
 Additional costs incurred will be the responsibility of the attendee.
 Unfortunately, family members cannot attend any conference activities.

 What should I do if I have questions about my application?

 Call or email Karen Berard-Reed at NFPA.
 She can be reached at +1 617 984-7286.